 Similarly, create an expression in the Stripe – Payment data source to calculate Successful payment as shown in the following expression.

-Finally, the data sources are ready to configure with dashboard widgets.
+Finally, the combined data sources from Google analytics and stripe are ready to configure with dashboard widgets.

 Configuring data to the widgets in a dashboard